 It isn’t cheap, but this is made for serious conditions.

-If you’re just after a bag to throw your keys and phone in, this might be more than you need.
+This might be more than you need if you’re just after a bag to throw your keys and phone in.

 Buyer’s Guide